State of the Economy

 Unemployment has Risen, and Hiring has Decreased

-• Kentucky’s unemployment rate rose in 2024 to above 5% as more adults looked for work but remains below typical levels.
-The U.S. unemployment rate was just above 4 percent in February 2025.
+• Kentucky’s unemployment rate rose in 2024 to above 5% and has remained there in 2025 as more adults looked for work.
+Despite this increase, unemployment in the state remains below typical levels.
+The U.S. unemployment rate was 4.2 percent in April and May 2025.

-• At the same time, hiring rates dipped below normal levels as employers added fewer new workers to their headcounts.
+• At the same time, hiring rates in Kentucky dipped below normal levels as employers added fewer new workers to their headcounts.

 Inflation